Multi-Phase Development along Raccoon River brings Upscale Living Accommodations

 Located directly across the street, the Nexus is a $27 million, four-story apartment building featuring 142 residential units that combine first-rate living accommodations with 3,324 square feet of street-level retail space on the northwest corner of the building.
 The Nexus provides an upscale apartment living environment with an emphasis on tenant amenities.
 A private gym, swimming pool, underground parking, outdoor summer kitchen, and adjacent fire pit are just a few of the features you’ll find at this high-end facility.

 Just east of the Nexus sits the $16 million Edge complex.
 This 90 unit, four-story workforce housing development includes many of the same amenities as the Nexus complex with the addition of an enclosed parking area on the first floor.
-The project was awarded $3 million in community development block grants, requiring at least half of the units be reserved for tenants who make less than 80 percent the area median income, which is approximately $40,000 for a one-person household.
-Construction on The Edge began in spring 2016 and expected to be complete in June 2017.
+This project was awarded $3 million in Community Development Block Grants (CDBG), requiring at least half of the units be reserved for tenants who make less than 80 percent of the area’s median income, which is approximately $40,000 for a one-person household.

-We also provided the planning and design to qualify The Edge project for a $750,000 IEDA Stormwater Grant to help offset construction costs associated with the enhanced stormwater management practices.
+The green planning and design efforts provided by our team qualified The Edge project for a $750,000 Iowa Economic Development Authority (IEDA) Stormwater Grant to help offset construction costs associated with the enhanced stormwater management practices.
 Additionally, the Nexus complex received Leadership in Energy & Environmental Design (LEED) Gold Certification in 2019.

 The engineers with Snyder & Associates were tagged to create the site development plans for these multiple building locations with an eye on taking maximum advantage of the space available.
 Because of the area’s former industrial classification, significant infrastructure upgrades were necessary to support the addition of this upscale housing and retail space.
 However, the addition of these first-rate, multi-use facilities has laid the groundwork for more growth in the Gray’s Landing neighborhood.